-- 18.All applications for APEC CBPR/PRP are accepted online.
-An applicant organisation must first access the IMDA website to submit its application. - 19.IMDA receives and processes the online application submitted by the applicant organisation and assesses that the organisation meets qualifying criteria such as (a) formed or recognised under the laws of Singapore (as the APEC participating economy), (b) resident, or having an office or place of business in Singapore and in any case, not a Public Agency. - 20.
-Upon successful acceptance by IMDA, the applicant organisation will be informed of the application outcome via email.
+- 17. All applications for APEC CBPR/PRP are submitted online through the IMDA website. - 18.IMDA receives and processes the online application submitted by the applicant organisation and assesses that the organisation meets qualifying criteria such as (a) formed or recognised under the laws of Singapore (as the APEC participating economy), (b) resident, or having an office or place of business in Singapore and in any case, not a Public Agency. - 19.
+Upon successful acceptance by IMDA, the applicant organisation is informed of the application outcome via email.
 The same email will include instructions on selecting an AB to conduct the APEC CBPR/PRP assessment.
 Similarly, unsuccessful applicants will be notified via email, with an explanation on the reasons for rejection.